johnjelinek/sample-webapi-authcode-java/README.md

 * Build and Run

 ## Troubleshooting
 If you run into any access restrictions with any imported packages, then remove JRE System Library from your Eclipse Java Build path and then re-add it.
 Be sure that your JRE System Library is pointing to the latest JDK instead of JRE.

-If there are further problems, open an [issue](https://github.com/tradestation/sample-webapi-authcode-java/issues) and we'll take a look!
+If there are any problems, open an [issue](sample-webapi-authcode-java/issues) and we'll take a look!
+You can also give us feedback by e-mailing webapi@tradestation.com.